 Results for Parental Leave

-In addition to parental leave, fathers may be eligible to take leave under the Family and Medical Leave Act (FMLA).
+If a child is placed with you for adoption or foster care, you may be eligible to take leave in addition to parental leave under the Family and Medical Leave Act (FMLA).
 If you’re not eligible for FMLA, you can request vacation or Personal Leave.
-Read the FLMA and Personal Leave policies on Epoch > Policies & Procedures.
+Read the FMLA and Personal Leave policies on Epoch > Policies & Procedures.

 Family and Medical Leave